 You may have previously heard about TeamViewer if you’ve ever needed to remotely access another device for the purposes of maintenance or general work activities.
-One of the most common queries asked by system administrators and tech support professionals across the leading forums for technology specialists in 2021 is, "is TeamViewer safe to use?"
+One of the most common queries asked by system administrators and tech support professionals across the leading forums for technology specialists is, "is TeamViewer safe to use?"

 In this article, we’ve asked privacy specialists and technology leaders across the world to answer this question and other common concerns that can arise from using this solution.
 We’ll also be sharing advice on how you can further secure your activity when using this remote access tool in this article.

 Is TeamViewer safe for organizations to use?

 Our first answer to this question comes from consumer privacy champion at Pixel Privacy, Chris Hauk; “While TeamViewer uses AES 256-bit encryption and also allows you to enable two-factor authentication, TeamViewer is only truly safe if it's properly configured.
 It is also important that users turn off the app and its access to the user's desktop, where bad guys can cause havoc.”